Are you looking for tips because your cat stopped using the litter box?

 So, your cat is peeing outside the litter box or pooping on the carpet.
 First, you shouldn’t blame your cat or think she is doing it out of spite.

-#1 Schedule a Vet Visit
+1. Schedule a Vet Visit

-#2 Make the Other Location Undesirable
+2. Make the Other Location Undesirable

 To encourage your cat to use its toilet, make the alternative bathroom location undesirable.

-You can use some smells that cats hate to keep them away from flower pots or put plastic liners or aluminum foil on furniture.
+You can use some smells that cats hate to keep them away from flower pots, or put plastic liners or aluminum foil on furniture.

 And don’t forget to clean the mess with enzymatic cleaners to remove all traces of cat urine odors, or your cat will return to that spot.

-#3 Experiment with Different Toilet Boxes and Litter
+4. Experiment with Different Litter Boxes

 You should provide several boxes of different sizes and designs filled with different types of litter.